 Use one of the provided swabs to clean the area of the finger you will be drawing blood from and wipe dry with a clean tissue.

 Twist off the cap of the lancet.
 Press the lancet firmly against the area on the finger you wish to draw blood from.
 This will puncture your skin.

 Wipe away the first drop of blood with a tissue.

-When collecting your blood sample, gently milk the punctured finger to extract the blood.
-Avoid squeezing the blood out as this can destroy red blood cells and cause the test to be indeterminate.
+When collecting your blood sample, gently press the punctured finger to extract the blood.
+Avoid squeezing the blood out as this can destroy red blood cells and cause the test to be inconclusive or unclear.

 Position your finger over the vial.
 Fill the vial to the marked line.

 Once you have collected the required amount, twist the cap onto the vial until you hear a click.
 Mix the blood in the vial by gently inverting it 5 to 10 times.

 You should post your sample as soon as you can after collecting it.